benjammin4dayz/bookcars-cypress-e2e/README.md

-## Bookcars Cypress e2e Template
+## Cypress e2e Template

-This template scaffolds a thoughtful project structure for writing Cypress e2e tests against multiple environments.
+A thoughtful project scaffold for writing Cypress e2e tests against multiple environments.
 I made it because I enjoy the challenge of building reasonable and conceptually scalable project architectures.
-In the process, I learned a lot about Cypress and e2e testing!
+In the process, I've learned a lot about Cypress and e2e testing!

-It was designed with the [Bookcars App](https://github.com/aelassas/bookcars) in mind but it can surely work elsewhere.

 Full disclaimer: I am not an e2e tester

-## Folder Structure
+## Project Structure

+At first glance, the excess number of `index.js` files is certainly questionable; especially if one is not accustomed to [barrel exports](https://flaming.codes/en/posts/barrel-files-in-javascript/).
+Admittedly, the added files do appear unnecessary when presented alongside the empty scaffold.

+However, the intent is to follow a **consistent convention**; where `cypress/support/<APP_NAME>` and each folder contained therein, is an isolated [**module**](https://www.freecodecamp.org/news/javascript-modules-explained-with-examples/).
+Code logic lives within its own file(s) inside the module and the sole responsibility of the index is to export the code from that module for use in other modules or tests.

+The advantages of this pattern will become more apparent as a project grows.

 ```
 ├───cypress
-│   ├───e2e
-│   │   ├───0-Core          # Smoke test and spec templates
-│   │   └───1-Bookcars      # Spec workspace
+│   ├───e2e                 # Spec Workspace
 │   ├───fixtures
 │   └───support
-│       ├───bookcars
+│       ├───__template      # App-specific workspace
 │       │   ├───env         # Resolved environment variables
 │       │   ├───pages       # Page object models
-│       │   └───scripts     # Business logic for functions used in test specs
+│       │   └───scripts     # App-specific logic and helpers
-│       ├───commands        # Cypress command registration and logic
-│       └───global          # Global Cypress configuration
+│       └───global          # Cypress commands and global hooks
-└───cypress.env.json        # Environment configuration
+└───cypress.env.json        # Environment configuration and secrets
 ```

 ## Getting Started